 Most travellers pass through the CA5 highway that goes next to Siguatepeque on their travels between Tegucigalpa and San Pedro Sula.
 They miss out on an attractive and undiscovered city to most visitors to Honduras.
 Siguatepeque is unbeatable for a chance to experience life in a small Central American city.
 Siguatepeque baskes in the clean air of its wooded mountain valley setting.
 Its location, climate, security, and local hospitality, make Siguatepeque an ideal town to live in.

-Siguatepeque is located in the Central Mountains of Honduras (population 100,000).
+Siguatepeque is located in the Central Highlands of Honduras (population 100,000).
 The city is always green and colourful, and you can consider it as a garden city.
 The region, with its rural flavour, is primarily dedicated to farm and forest enterprises.
 The National School of Forestry Science (ESNACIFOR) has its headquarters here.
 The facility provides training for hundreds of students from all Latin America.

 Discover the Multitude of Cultural and Eco Friendly Activities Nearby!

 The city has many natural attractions and a great picturesque beauty.
 Taking advantage of these assets, the region recently has opened itself up to eco-tourism.
 Siguatepeque functions as a central hub for visitors making trips to destinations in the area.
 The city is equidistant to Lake Yojoa and Comayagua.
 This makes it a good alternative as a home base while you explore the central heartland of Honduras.
 Easy access to La Esperanza and Gracias also gives you the chance to visit the Lenca Trail!
 You can almost say that all roads in Honduras lead to Siguatepeque!